run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 ## Introduction

-Researchers are submitting Jobs via The Run:AI CLI, Kubeflow, or similar.
-To streamline resource allocation and prioritize work, Run:AI introduces the concept of __Projects__.
+Researchers are submitting Jobs via The Run:ai CLI, Kubeflow, or similar.
+To streamline resource allocation and prioritize work, Run:ai introduces the concept of __Projects__.
 Projects are quota entities that associate a Project name with GPU allocation and allocation preferences.

 A Researcher submitting a Job needs to associate a Project name with the request.
-The Run:AI scheduler will compare the request against the current allocations and the Project and determine whether the workload can be allocated resources or whether it should remain in the queue for future allocation.
+The Run:ai scheduler will compare the request against the current allocations and the Project and determine whether the workload can be allocated resources or whether it should remain in the queue for future allocation.

 ## Modeling Projects